magento/devdocs/guides/v2.1/config-guide/cli/config-cli-subcommands-i18n.md

 The resulting phrase must contain at least one of each placeholder.
 For example, suppose there are placeholders from `%1` to `%3` in the original phrase.
-The translation can have as many of these placeholders in any order, but there must be at least one occurrence of `%1`, `%2`, or `%3`.
+ The translation can have as many of these placeholders in any order, but there must be at least one occurrence of `%1`, `%2`, and `%3`.
 The translation cannot contain placeholder values not present in the original value (for example, `%4`, `%5`, and so on).

 An example of translating a phrase: